mxmxmxmx/mxmxmxmx.github.io/_posts/2020-07-05-different-lights-in-life.md

 ## Microwave
 Microwaves have wavelengths ranging from one meter to one millimeter.
 The prefix "micro-" in its name is meant to suggest a wavelength in the micrometer range.

 They've been known to be able to heat and cook food.
-They also being used to transmit singles between earth and satellites.
+They ares also being used to transmit singles between earth and satellites.
 <p align="center">
 <img src = "/assets/img/microwave.jpg" height="200"/>
 <img src = "/assets/img/Frazier_Peak_tower.jpg" height = "200"/>